 Takadanobabaalien 3607 Posted October 13, 2015 im someone who prefers buying band merch over actual music/dvds so i totally understand the logic of cheki. the idea of seeing my fav member in different looks and cute poses in pictures i can hold and play around with is totally cute. i just dont get when bands charge upwards of 1000yen like uh ???? its a fucking polaroid This :v My japanese friends always think its fun that I don't give a flying fuck about chekis, but I love to buy merch (clothes) and releases lol Share this post Link to post Share on other sites

 CAT5 9075 Posted October 13, 2015 i used to baffled as well.. until i began collecting chekis myself ._. that said, back when i was only collecting CDs and nothing else i've already felt that even among fans of the same band, everyone has different reasons for supporting them and likewise very different ways of showing support. quite a lot of japanese girls whom i know personally do nothing but collect chekis of their favorite vk member(s); some of them even go for lives just to buy chekis so they can keep those they want and trade/sell the rest. and to be honest, their surprise at our effort in hunting down live-limited CDs isn't any less than our disbelief of them paying 2-3k yen* for a rare instore event cheki XD as for myself, i'm just a casual collector and am nowhere near as fanatic (nor can i afford to be), but i think i do "get" why people do these things. of course, the more pragmatic reason for me buying chekis is that they are the main source of income (especially) for the smaller indies bands. for my few pet bands that don't release CDs on a regular basis i'm always tempted to spend a little on their chekis when i have the money to spare I don't think it's weird to buy like 1 cheki as a cheap souvenir for a live you actually went to That said, the fans who do that indeed really give the band a lot of extra money that I'm sure they're grateful for. im someone who prefers buying band merch over actual music/dvds so i totally understand the logic of cheki. the idea of seeing my fav member in different looks and cute poses in pictures i can hold and play around with is totally cute.
 I've bought a few chekis because it was the closest I'll ever get to seeing the band and I was scared my fave was gonna fade into obscurity when they break up.
 And now that they have broken up I'm happy I have a little something from them. i think i would be willing to buy one for each look/era and trade if it's not my favorite member (it's random, right?)
 I think it's natural, till a certain point, buying chekis from band and changing with others Bands usually start raising the prices of chekis only after they've reached a certain level of popularity.
 New bands usually charge around 500 yen, but more popular bands might charge even 1500 yen for one cheki.
 They don't necessarily want to raise the price that much, but it just simply prevents people from buying too many cheki at once.
 They can't produce infinite amounts of cheki, so if they can make 100 cheki for one concert, the higher pricing kind of guarantees that more people will get the chance to buy one.
 Everybody knows already that the material cost of one cheki is basically nonexistent, so chekis are basically just one more way to support the band you like.
 Nothing wrong with that imo The highest price I've paid for cheki during lives is €7,50, and those were for Kamijo – a considerably big artist.
 It's usually the fans afterwards that sell them for ridiculous prices, not the bands.
 There have been a countless amount of times where I've seen fresh cheki that were originally sold for ¥500, go for at least ¥2000 because a 'fan' sells them right after the live.
 These people are literally making it their business to rip people off.
 Thanks for your responses, everyone!
 This all makes perfectly good sense to me, so I've certainly got a better picture of things now.
-4 doombox, paradoxal, Zeus and 1 other reacted to this Share this post Link to post Share on other sites
+4 Komorebi, Zeus, doombox and 1 other reacted to this Share this post Link to post Share on other sites

 evenor 1655 Posted October 15, 2015 Live albums are lame and pointless, if I wanted the ''live experience'', I'd rather go to a concert preach Share this post Link to post Share on other sites